raghu29aug/MoviesAPI/README.md

 3) Install Microsoft.EntityFrameworkCore.SqlServer (UseSQLServer)
 4) Install Microsoft.EntityFrameworkCore.Tools (for DB Migrations and Seeding)
 5) In Package Manager Console, Run below command.
 This creates Migration files under Migrations folder.
-   Add-Migration InitialMigratioin (This is not required, as have added code to automatically Seed on Running the App)
+   Add-Migration InitialMigratioin (This is not required, as have added code to automatically Seed on Running the App.
+It uses localdb which is installed with VS2019)

 For Tests:
 1) Install Microsoft.NET.Test.Sdk